Oral Poster

 Wed 11 Dec 3:30 p.m.
 PST — 4:30 p.m.
 PST

-Interactive preference learning systems present humans with queries as pairs of options; humans then select their preferred choice, allowing the system to infer preferences from these binary choices.
-While binary choice feedback is simple and widely used, it offers limited information about preference strength.
-To address this, we leverage human response times, which inversely correlate with preference strength, as complementary information.
-We introduce a computationally efficient method based on the EZ-diffusion model, combining choices and response times to estimate the underlying human utility function.
-Theoretical and empirical comparisons with traditional choice-only estimators show that for queries where humans have strong preferences (i.e., "easy" queries), response times provide valuable complementary information and enhance utility estimates.
-We integrate this estimator into preference-based linear bandits for fixed-budget best-arm identification.
-Simulations on three real-world datasets demonstrate that incorporating response times significantly accelerates preference learning.
+Interactive preference learning systems infer human preferences by presenting queries as pairs of options and collecting binary choices.
+Although binary choices are simple and widely used, they provide limited information about preference strength.
+To address this, we leverage human response times, which are inversely related to preference strength, as an additional signal.
+We propose a computationally efficient method that combines choices and response times to estimate human utility functions, grounded in the EZ diffusion model from psychology.
+Theoretical and empirical analyses show that for queries with strong preferences, response times complement choices by providing extra information about preference strength, leading to significantly improved utility estimation.
+We incorporate this estimator into preference-based linear bandits for fixed-budget best-arm identification.
+Simulations on three real-world datasets demonstrate that using response times significantly accelerates preference learning compared to choice-only approaches.
+Additional materials, such as code, slides, and talk video, are available at https://shenlirobot.github.io/pages/NeurIPS24.html.